wiseyestudio00/null-dev-blog/_posts/2025-02-01_localization-pt-1.md

 When I did go, I was always the only customer who went alone.
 The waiter (with a slight hint of disgust) would seat me somewhere close to the window where the tables are small.
 I would order the same set of soup, salad, dessert and Spaghetti for myself, which would be the French Onion Soup, Caeser Salad, their home-made Pudding, and the White Wine Clam Pasta.
 The choices may seem basic, but of all the other different combinations of Soup, Salad, Dessert, and Spaghetti, I knew for certain this was the best combination.
 So I would go 1 outta 3 days, and order the same set.
 I knew I was the Best Spaghetti Eater in town.

-However, last weekend, I went alone as usual.
+Things changed last weekend, when I went alone as usual.
 I got seated to the windows as usual.
 I ordered my set, and stared out of the window to look cool.
 It truly felt so good being the Best Spaghetti Eater in town.

 That was when another man walked into the restaurant.
 I looked to the door in disbelief.
 The man was dressed better, looked better, and was overall the better social man than I was.
 I was in ultimate unease.